 Welcome to the Faculty Papers Resource Guide!

 This guide highlights the faculty papers in the University Archives.
-More information about the collections can be found in the online finding aids or by visiting the University Archives in Albert Emanuel Hall.
+More information about the collections can be found in Guides to Collections or by visiting the University Archives in Albert Emanuel Hall.

 What are faculty papers?